Canvas start of the semester instructor checklist

 Create or Import your Content

 Multiple ways to begin to build your class

 Create your content from scratch in Canvas

 Review Assignments, Quizzes, and Discussions

-- Verify activities to be used in the course are published.
+- Verify activities and content in the course are published.

 - Verify dates.
 Due dates are added to the calendar and the syllabus and serve as reminders to students.
 “Available from” and “Until” dates will unlock and lock the activity.